 What is a text corpus?

-A collection of real-world texts with known properties, compiled to study a language problem.
+• A principled collection of (mostly real-world) natural language texts with known properties, compiled to study a language problem.

 Examples: 200,000 product reviews for sentiment analysis, 1000 news articles for part-of-speech tagging, ...